- What This Article Covers

 1. Do Your Research:

-You should have ample time to review the company (and the interviewer via LinkedIn) prior to your interview.
-Avoid calling the interviewer by the wrong name or having incomplete or wrong information about the company.
-Take a look at How To Be Impressive Before, During, and After Your Interview.
+You should have ample time to review the company (and the interviewer via LinkedIn) before your interview.
+Avoid calling the interviewer by the wrong name or providing incomplete or incorrect information about the company.
+Look at How to Be Impressive Before, During, and After Your Interview.

 2. Turn OFF Your Cellphone:

 Chewing gum during a job interview is not a good idea.
-If you feel like you need to freshen your breath prior to the interview, spit out your gum prior to entering the building.
+If you need to freshen your breath before the interview, spit out your gum before entering the building.

 4. Get Some Sleep: